syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 {% endtabs %}

-[LoadFile](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~LoadFile.html) function in EditControl helps to loads the content of any desired file into the EditControl, instead of typing the code in it.
+The [LoadFile](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~LoadFile.html) function in the EditControl helps to load the content of any desired file into the EditControl instead of typing the code in it.

 {% tabs %}